vitessio/website/content/en/docs/14.0/reference/programs/vtctl/shards.md

   * <code>backup</code> &ndash; A replicated copy of data that is offline to queries other than for backup purposes
   * <code>batch</code> &ndash; A replicated copy of data for OLAP load patterns (typically for MapReduce jobs)
-  * <code>drained</code> &ndash; A tablet that is reserved for a background process.
-For example, a tablet used by a vtworker process, where the tablet is likely lagging in replication.
   * <code>experimental</code> &ndash; A replicated copy of data that is ready but not serving query traffic.
 The value indicates a special characteristic of the tablet that indicates the tablet should not be considered a potential primary.
 Vitess also does not worry about lag for experimental tablets when reparenting.
   * <code>primary</code> &ndash; A primary copy of data
   * <code>master</code> &ndash; Deprecated, same as primary